Bit-Quill/amazon-timestream-tools/tools/python/liveanalytics_migration_scripts/targets/timestream_for_influxdb/example-application-migration/liveanalytics_influxdb_application_migration.md

 python3 liveanalytics_iot.py
 ```

 Continue reading the remainder of the guide in order to understand how the data is stored, accessed, and interpreted in the different time series solutions.
-The guide is not exhaustive of all options for ingestion and querying but provides a high level overview of the important topics and required research required for a successful workflow migration from LiveAnalytics to InfluxDB.
+The guide is not exhaustive of all options for ingestion and querying but provides a high level overview of the important topics and research required for a successful workflow migration from LiveAnalytics to InfluxDB.

 ## Concept Mapping